archival photo of the Shanghai Low night club in Chinatown, SF circa 1920s

 The context statement provides historic background on the development of the City and the Chinese American experience in San Francisco touching on various topics, among them the struggle for civil rights, beginning with challenges to the myriad discriminatory local, state, and federal laws and policies implemented in the nineteenth century, through the Asian American Movement, student, and community activism of the 1960s, 70s, and 80s.

 In collaboration with the Chinese Historical Society of America (CHSA), the San Francisco Planning Department is pleased to announce the completion of a working draft of the Chinese American Historic Context Statement.
-The report was authored by historian Grant Din with contributions by William Tran and Eric Mar and support from historic preservation consultants ICF.
+The report was authored by historian Grant Din with contributions by William Tran, Palma You, Stephen B. Haines Jr., and Eric Mar and support from historic preservation consultants ICF.

 Highlighting initial settlement patterns in Chinatown, the report expands upon the primarily westward migration of Chinese Americans into the Sunset and the Richmond neighborhoods of San Francisco, noting details associated with property types and architectural styles, including the Asian Eclectic style, popular in the post-1906 earthquake and reconstruction period.
 The report makes recommendations for recognizing and interpreting significant sites, additions to the City’s Legacy Business Registry, and areas for further exploration into the rich history of San Francisco’s Chinese American communities.